TylerGlaiel/GON/README.md

 The only basic data type GON loads are strings.
 The c++ interface has shortcuts for converting those strings to ints, doubles, and bools on-demand instead of when loading.
 All entries in a GON object are a key followed by its data.
 The key must be a string, the data can either be a string, an array (of data), or another GON object.
 Strings do not need quotations marks around them unless you want them to include whitespace.
 Commas and equals signs are optional.

+This is NOT meant to be a data exchange format like json.
+There is little functionality here for generating GON files or editing them in memory.
+The use case here is to make for human editable data files, and thus the code is designed and optimized for just that case (the "human to computer" pipeline)

 # Example 1
 A list of widget counts.
 This is a list of 4 widgets and their values.
 This is a valid GON file, and its data memebers can be accessed in c++ like so: my_gonobject["whirly_widgets"].Number();  etc
 ```